aperturerobotics/go-lmdb/README.md

 * automatic resizing: LMDB returns an error if its database file fills up.
 LMDB also has an API to increase the size of its database file.
-  Many modern file-systems support _sparse files_ which make it possible to create a huge empty file which only use up the amount of data that has been written.
+  Many modern file-systems support _sparse files_ which make it possible to create a huge empty file which only uses the amount of data that has been written.
 For such file-systems, it's very reasonable to start with a very large file.
 But not all file-systems support _sparse files_.
 So for better portability, it's preferable to support using smaller file sizes, and dynamically increase the size as necessary.
 This binding handles that automatically.
 * minimal copy of data from Go to C and back again.
-See the docs on ReadWriteTxn.Put and ReadOnlyTxn.Get.
-In many cases, the value of a key-value pair can be written directly to disk without further copies being taken.
-Reads can access the data with just a single copy provided care is taken to not use the read data beyond the lifetime of the transaction.
+In most cases, Puts of a key-value pair can be written directly to disk without further copies being taken.
+Reads can access the data on disk with just a single copy (i.e. the copy managed by the OS as part of the mmap) provided care is taken to not use the data beyond the lifetime of the transaction.

 Many of the more advanced flags from LMDB are still available, for example flags to turn off syncing.
 These flags can make updates/writes